azenla/AppleCache/README.md

 This is a reverse engineering attempt of the Apple Content Caching system.

-Currently the locator service is implemented, but I am in the process of writing documentation on how the cache registration and server work.

 The goal of this project is to challenge myself in a serious reverse engineering attempt while also creating something I want to make: an Apple Content Cache that works on Linux servers.